Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 It's the Republicans have totally, totally abandoned their conservative promises.

-All this talk about doing something about the life issue, all this talk about doing something about spending, all this talk about reforming the tax code, all this talk, they haven't done diddly squat.
+All this talk about doing something about the life issue, all this talk about doing something about spending, all this talk about reforming the tax code, all this talk about, they haven't done diddly squat.

-And so it may well be that some uh some Republicans are gonna say the hell with it.
+And so it may well be that some Republicans are going to say, hell with it.

-You know, just just it's sort of like an analogy to the uh uh the black vote in the Democrat Party.
+You know, just it's sort of like an analogy to the black vote in the Democrat Party.

-And the uh conservatives in the Republican Party keep voting Republican, expecting all these things to get fixed, and it's the opposite happens.
+And the conservatives in the Republican Party keep voting Republican, expecting all these things to get fixed, and just the opposite happens.

 That the new Reagan's not possible in this scenario.